-My research seeks to understand the brain mechanisms of visual perception.
+My research aimed to understand the brain mechanisms of visual perception.
 I have published influential papers on the mechanisms of colour vision, the limits of vision, the perception of spatial structure, mechanisms of orientation-discrimination and on the analysis and perception of motion.

 I was a successful academic and was Professor of Psychology at the University of Nottingham from 1993-2004.
 I then became head of Psychology at Newcastle and found that I really enjoyed managing academics but it didn’t leave much time for research.
 I decided to take management seriously and held senior positions at the University of Kent (Dean of Social Sciences) and Liverpool (Pro Vice Chancellor for Humanities and Social Sciences).
 I left Liverpool in 2014 and work exclusively through Parker Derrington Ltd.